-Section 3.
+Section 6.
 Pursuant to the California Environmental Quality Act, the City prepared a Mitigated Negative Declaration (MND) for the proposed project.
-The MND identified that impacts related to exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels were potentially significant, but this impact was determined to be less than significant with mitigation and standard conditions of approval for this project.
-The comment period for the Mitigated Negative Declaration was from June 28, 2018 to July 17, 2018.
-A notice of intent to adopt a Mitigated Negative Declaration was noticed by publication in the Easy Reader and on the City's website on June 28, 2018, and a public hearing was held at the time of the Planning Commission's consideration of the request on July 17, 2018.
+The MND identified that potential impacts related to generation of excessive groundborne vibration or groundborne noise levels were potentially significant, but this impact was determined to be less than significant with a measure to ensure that vibration levels would be reduced if they reach a certain level and standard conditions of approval for this project.
+On May 23, 2019 a notice of intent to adopt a Mitigated Negative Declaration (filing number 2019144257) was recorded and published online on the Los Angeles County Clerk CEQA Notice page and notice to the public was provided on the City's website the same day.
+The 20 day public review period began on May 25, 2019 and ended on June 6, 2019.
+No comments were received.
+A public hearing was held at the time of the Planning Commission's consideration of the request on June 18, 2019 and August 20, 2019.

 The use of heavy construction equipment has the potential to exceed allowable groundborne vibration levels.
 The adjacent residence to the west at 64 10th Street is a beach cottage constructed in 1914.
 Because of the age and historic significance of the existing structure on site and the adjacent structure, these nearby structures must be considered especially sensitive to vibration impacts.
-The proposed Mitigated Negative Declaration includes a mitigation measure indicating, "During the periods of site preparation when heavy equipment (such as a 315 excavator and 953 track loader, or similar) will be in use, vibration levels at site's western property line adjacent to the neighboring residential structure at 64 10th Street and at or near the southern foundation of the historic resource on site will be monitored by an acoustic engineer.
+The proposed Mitigated Negative Declaration includes a monitoring and vibration reduction measure indicating, "During the periods of site preparation when heavy equipment (such as a 315 excavator and 953 track loader, or similar) will be in use, vibration levels at site's western property line adjacent to the neighboring residential structure at 64 10th Street and at or near the southern foundation of the historic resource on site will be monitored by an acoustic engineer.
 The monitoring shall be performed by a registered engineer of INCE (Institute of Noise Control Engineering) certified engineer with expertise in vibration monitoring.
 In the event that vibration is found to exceed the perceptibility threshold of 001 inches per second, the methods and/or equipment used on-site shall be immediately modified to reduce vibration below the 0.01 level.

-Results of the acoustic monitoring and associated avoidance methods, if any, shall be provided to the Community Development Director in the form of a memorandum prepared by the acoustic engineer."
-A condition of approval is also included which provides specificity on how this mitigation measure must be implemented.
+Results of the acoustic monitoring and associated avoidance methods, if any, shall be provided to the Community Development Director in the form of a memorandum prepared by the acoustic engineer in a timely manner."